11 Easy Steps to Install a Solar Tube

 1. Understand the parts of your solar tube

-Lousy installation of solar tubes leads to bad performance.
+Improper installation of solar tubes leads to suboptimal performance.
 Mounting a dome means perforating a hole into your roof.
 If you miss the point here, you may end up soaking in the leak!
 Consult widely and set a clear strategy to prevent any losses, damages, or future problems.

 So, how does the sun tube work?
 The standard solar tube has a dome at the top of the roof that traps sunlight and channels it into the pipes.
 At the bottom of the tube is a diffuser that disperses sunlight evenly around your house.

 The tube is a long pipe that forms a continuous mirror that channels light from the dome to the diffuser.
-The majority of units have flexible tubes that rid you of the challenge of cut to size.
+The majority of units have flexible tubes, eliminating the challenge of cutting to size.

 The transparent hollow space guides light from the sun into your house.
 Advanced models even have an optic fiber instead of a tube.